jokob-sk/NetAlertX/front/plugins/README.md

+# ⚠ Disclaimer

+Highly experimental feature.
+Follow the below very carefully and check example plugin(s).
+Plugin UI is not my priority right now, happy to approve PRs if you are interested in extending/improvintg the UI experience.

 ## Overview

 PiAlert comes with a simple plugin system to feed events from third-party scripts into the UI and then send notifications if desired.